isiak44/my-portfolio/Project3/README.md

 ## Creating a virtual host for the website using apache

+By default Apache has one server block enabled that is configured to serve documents from the `/var/www/html` directory.

+In the `/var/www/` directory, we create a new directory called projectlamp

 `sudo mkdir /var/www/projectlamp`

 ![mkdir-projectlamp](images/mkdir-projectlamp.png)

 `sudo chown -R $USER:$USER /var/www/projectlamp`

-then we assign owner of projectlamp to current system user.
+then we assign ownership of projectlamp directory to current system user.

 ![sudo-chown-R](images/sudo-chown-R.png)